-As a result, the dependence of λ on (sgn \dot{s}) in Eq.
-(5) is made-up, and it is much easier to determine the exponent λ using Eq.
-(6).
-Thus, we have proved the important result: the exponent of the divergent term in the stress expansion near the tip is $-\lambda_0 \ge -\frac{1}{2}$, and it does not depend on the loading history.
+As a result, the dependence of λ on $(\operatorname{sgn} \dot{s})$ in equation (5) is made-up, and it is much easier to determine the exponent λ using equation (6).
+We hereby have proved the important result: the exponent of the divergent term in the stress expansion near the tip is $-\lambda_0 \geq -\frac{1}{2}$, and it does not depend on the loading history.
 It would be history-dependent only if the crack could propagate backwards.

-3. Prevention of slip in the forbidden direction
+3 Prevention of slip in the forbidden direction

-In the previous section, we have established a striking property of the interfacial crack with friction: in the vicinity of the tip, slip can take place in one direction only, which depends on the sign of the elastic mismatch.
+In the previous section, we have established a striking property of the interface crack with friction: in the vicinity of the tip, slip can take place in one direction only, which depends on the sign of the elastic mismatch.
 Below, we point out two mechanisms that prevent slip in the opposite direction.

-3.1.
-Locking of the stress intensity factor
+3.1 Locking of the stress intensity factor

-We consider a bimaterial with a partially cracked interface, submitted to a nonmonotonic sequence of loading, as in Fig. 3.
-For the sake of definiteness, we consider the case $\beta > 0$, so that the slip direction near the crack tip imposed by Eq.
-(14) is $\dot{s} > 0$.
-The loading is assumed to be compatible with the intrinsic slip direction: it induces a stress intensity factor $K{\rm II} > 0$.
-The crack is assumed not to propagate ($v{\rm tip} = 0$).
+We consider a bimaterial with a partially cracked interface, submitted to a non monotonic sequence of loading, as in figure 3.
+For sake of definiteness, we consider the case $\beta > 0$, so that the slip direction near the crack tip imposed by equation (14) is $\dot{s} > 0$.
+The loading is assumed to be compatible with the